 - Anyone who is absent from active duty because of sickness, wounds, or other qualifying reasons

 - A spouse of an active duty service member (based on above qualifications) as long as they share a joint line of credit with that person

 Again, some companies extend relief beyond these minimum requirements.
 Capital One, for example, extends protection to National Guard members called for active duty regardless of if the service is state funded, or federally funded (the law only requires them to comply for federally funded service such as a war).

 If you are an active-duty servicemember, be sure to take a look at the benefits offered by many banks to lower your interest rates and even, in some cases, waive annual fees.
 While we still recommend paying off your cards in full each month, it’s nice to know you won’t get stung with high interest if unforeseen expenses arise.

 Here’s a list of banks that we think offer the best benefits for active duty military cardholders:

 - American Express waives annual fees, late fees, and other service fees for any of their cards

-- Capital One waives annual fees and lowers interest rates to 4% APR on all cards during active duty and for 1 year afterwards.
-This is even offered to folks who open new accounts during active duty
+- Capital One waives annual fees and lowers interest rates to 4% APR on all cards during active duty and for 1 year afterward on accounts opened before active duty began

 - Citi waives annual fees and offers 0% APR on credit cards as long as the account was opened before active duty began